crowdagger/crowbook/guide/templates.md

 ### html.css.colors

-A CSS file containing only colour settings.
+A CSS file containing only color settings.
 Used by `html.css`.

 This is not currently an actual template, just a plain CSS file which cannot contain `mustache` tags.